spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 <br />

 16. Upon logging in, a Summary page is displayed.
 Click the **Go to Tenant Management** button to start setting up a tenant.
-To learn how to create a tenant, check out []().
+To learn how to create a tenant, check out the [Tenant Management](/vertex/system-management/tenant-management) guide.

 ![Screenshot of the Summary page showing where to click Go to Tenant Management button.](/vertex_installation_install-on-vmware_goto-tenant-management.png)